embeddedadam/AI-autocomplete/README.md

 ## Usage

-1. Navigate to either [https://chatgpt.com](https://chatgpt.com) or [https://claude.ai](https://claude.ai) in your Chrome browser.
+1. Navigate to either [https://chat.openai.com](https://chat.openai.com) (ChatGPT) or [https://claude.ai](https://claude.ai) (Claude) in your Chrome browser.
 2. Start typing in the chat input field.
-3. As you type, the extension will display autocomplete suggestions based on your previous prompts.
+3. As you type, the extension will display autocomplete suggestions above the input field.
-4. Press the Tab key to accept the top suggestion or continue typing to ignore the suggestions.
+4. Press the Tab key to accept the top suggestion, or continue typing to ignore the suggestions.
+5. Use the up and down arrow keys to navigate through your prompt history.
-5. Press Enter to submit your prompt, which will be saved for future suggestions.
+6. Press Enter to submit your prompt, which will be saved for future suggestions.

 ## Permissions